NuBrakes Blog Brake Fluid Flush: Five Signs You May Need One Image

 • Routine maintenance flush: old or dirty brake fluid is completely drained and replaced with clean brake fluid.

-How Does the Process Work?
+How Does Flushing Brake Fluid Process Work?

-Why is a Brake Fluid Flush Important?
+Why is a Brake Fluid Flush Important for brake performance?

 That rate can be considerably higher in humid climates.
 There's no way to prevent moisture from entering the lines through small gaps in braking hoses, seams, joints, and other components, so flushing the braking system with clean brake fluid regularly can safeguard these vital components against deterioration.

 Keep in mind that brakes convert energy (forward motion) into friction, which gives off heat.
 That heat from the brake pads and rotors ultimately reaches the brake fluid in the hoses and pipes.
 Brake fluid begins to boil at lower and lower temperatures as it absorbs more water.
-Therefore, a brake fluid flush replaces the old brake fluid in the master cylinder reservoir, restoring additive package levels, removing impurities, and improving brake performance.

 Five Signs That You Need a Brake Fluid Flush